Meherrin: 18th century

-In 1717 the Meherrin were given a reservation along the western shore of lower Chowanoc River, not far from its mouth in Albemarle Sound, near modern Colerain (Bertie County, N.C.).
+In 1717, the Meherrin were given a reservation along the western shore of lower Chowanoc River, not far from its mouth in Albemarle Sound, near modern Colerain (Bertie County, N.C.).
 At the time, Governor Charles Eden thought that the reservation only contained 10,000 acres, but Surveyor Col. Edward Moseley later discovered that the reservation contained more than 40,000 acres.

-In 1723, the Virginia Colony confirmed the Meherrin right to the reservation land and severely criticized North Carolina for illegally taking Meherrin land.
+In 1723, the Virginia Colony confirmed the Meherrin's right to the reservation land and severely criticized North Carolina for illegally taking Meherrin land.
 Most of the Tuscarora were driven off after many were killed and taken captive in the above war.
 The North Carolina authorities reviewed petitions from both the Meherrin and British colonists squatting on their land.

 The Meherrin became tributaries of the Province of North Carolina in 1726.
 The British colonists established a reservation in what is now Hertford County, North Carolina.
 The 7-square-mile reservation was located between the Meherrin River and the Chowan River.
 The Province of North Carolina confirmed in a treaty that the reservation land belonged to the Meherrin.

 In 1731, fewer than 20 surviving Meherrin families lived east of the Chowan River in North Carolina.
 They moved to what is now Northampton County, North Carolina by 1755, when only 8 fighting men were recorded.

 By 1761, an estimated 20 Meherrin fighting men and their families lived along the Roanoke River, along with Saponi, Tuscarora, and Machapunga people.
+According to the Bureau of Indian Affairs' Office of Federal Acknowledgement, the Meherrin were last identified in North Carolina in 1763.
 By 1768 their reservation had been dissolved.
-They likely migrated north with the last bands of Tuscarora in 1802.
+They likely migrated north with the last Tuscarora citizens in 1802 to join their relatives in the Haudenosaunee Confederacy.

-State-recognized tribe
+Modern identification

 The State of North Carolina designated the Meherrin Indian Tribe as state-recognized tribe in 1986.
+Researcher Andre Kearns states some descendants of the early free African-American Cumbo family later adopted Native American identity, self-identifying as Meherrin.